ClearMeasureLabs/onion-architecture-dotnet-8-flyway-azure/src/quickstart.md

 Update variable group references:
-    Change line 21 in onion8-clean-pipeline to read  "- group: <name of tdd variable group>" Change line 21 in onion8-clean-pipeline to read  "- group: <name of tdd variable group>" Change line 112 in onion8-clean-pipeline to read "containerRegistry: 'name of Docker service connection created above'" Change line 127 in onion8-clean-pipeline to read "- group: <name of tdd variable group>" Change line 203 in onion8-clean-pipeline to read "- group: <name of tdd variable group>"
+    Change line 21 in onion8-clean-pipeline to read  "- group: <name of tdd variable group>" Change line 112 in onion8-clean-pipeline to read "containerRegistry: 'name of Docker service connection created above'" Change line 127 in onion8-clean-pipeline to read "- group: <name of tdd variable group>" Change line 203 in onion8-clean-pipeline to read "- group: <name of tdd variable group>"